phluid61/internet-drafts/file-uri-scheme/draft.md

 standardisation and divergent implementations, this document will inevitably make some assertions that go against some implementers' expectations.
-We will attempt to label all assertions as either "ideal" preferred behaviour or "practical" compatibility and interoperability behaviour, and in all cases will attempt to describe the difference between this and any previous specifications.
+We will attempt to label all assertions as either "ideal" preferred behaviour or practical behaviour to support compatibility and interoperability, and in all cases we will attempt to describe the difference between this and any previous specifications.

 # Syntax {#syntax}